Sv443-Network/UserUtils/README.md

 ### Methods:
 #### `SelectorObserver.addListener()`
-Usage: `SelectorObserver.addListener<TElement = HTMLElement>(selector: string, options: SelectorListenerOptions): void`
+Signature: `SelectorObserver.addListener<TElement = HTMLElement>(selector: string, options: SelectorListenerOptions): void`
 Adds a listener (specified in `options.listener`) for the given selector that will be called once the selector exists in the DOM.
 It will be passed the element(s) that match the selector as the only argument.
 The listener will be called immediately if the selector already exists in the DOM.